Package 'geobounds'

 • boundaryID: The ID for this layer.
 It combines the ISO code, boundary type and a unique identifier generated from the input metadata and geometry.
 This only changes if the underlying data changes.

-• boundaryName: The name of the country the layer represents.
+• boundaryName: The name of the country represented by the layer.

 • boundaryISO: ISO 3166-1 alpha-3 code for the country.